john-itcsolutions/cheirrs/README.md

      via javascript functions in node-red on worker-0, to the onboard python-grpc client, thence to the "smart-web" server.

-     In order for the node-red server on worker-0 to talk to the "smart-web" server (on worker-0) we need to clone the smartweb client from elastos in worker-0:
+     In order for the node-red server on the workers to talk to the "smart-web" servers (on same workers) we need to clone the smartweb client from elastos in worker-0:

 `git clone https://github.com/cyber-republic/python-grpc-adenine.git`